TV Pop Diaries

 Pop Music on British Television 1955 -

-From TV Times "A series of programmes for people with something to sing about."
+From TV Times "A series of programmes for people with something to sing about.
+Folk songs reflect the life we experience and what we hope for and believe in."

 The second series of thirteen shows began July 1965 and according to an article in